ospoplusplus/ospoplusplus/content/community/_index.md

       </div>
     </div>
     <div class="row d-flex justify-content-center">
-        <a href="mailto: admin@ospoplusplus.org" class="btn btn-primary btn-sm">Get in Touch to Express Your Interest in Joining</a>
+        <a href="/about/contact/" class="btn btn-primary btn-sm">Get in Touch to Express Your Interest in Joining</a>
     </div>
   </div>
 </section>